peto85/school-schedules/README.md

 $ docker-compose up -d
 ```

-You can now install the project dependencies by running [composer](https://getcomposer.org/) (which is already downloaded in the php docker container):
+You can now install the project dependencies by running [composer](https://getcomposer.org/) (which is already downloaded in the php docker container).
+Accept the suggested parameters when creating the `parameters.yml` file.
 ```
 $ docker-compose run php composer install
 ```